Kaspersky VPN Review

 The Bottom Line

 We certainly recommend the Kaspersky VPN overall, as it gets the job done in terms of protecting our data and not keeping it for themselves.
 The only people we wouldn’t recommend it to are Windows-users or gamers, given the large amount of latency on Windows.
-However, be sure to test it out yourself by taking advantage of the free trial.
+However, be sure to test it out yourself by taking advantage of the free trial or the free app.

 Kaspersky.
 (2021).
 About VPN server locations.